MOON LANDING EXHIBIT NOW OPEN

 MUSEUM VIDEO WINS AWARDS

-The Museum's cable-tv/Youtube show called Going Postal was recently presented with two awards by the forty year old, international organization called The Telly.
-It recognizes outstanding work in the field of video for broadcast.
+The Museum's cable-tv/Youtube show has received two awards by the international organization called The Telly.

-This month's fifteen minute show can be viewed by clicking on the YouTube icon at the top right of this page or by scrolling down to the link below.
+The August fifteen minute show can be viewed by scrolling down to the link below or clicking on the YouTube icon at the top right of this page.

-We hope you can take a look.
 Special appearance by Archie, The Stamp Collecting Alligator and his cigar-box collection, a free stamp yearbook offer and a challenging trivia stamp question.

 THE MUSEUM IS LOCATED ON THE CAMPUS OF REGIS COLLEGE, 241 WELLESLEY ST.